hpcsheffield/2014-01-14-manchester/shell/README.md

 are some other wild cards beyond the * character which you can search up on the internet.

-## More on expansion: quotation marks
+## More on expansion: quotation marks and spaces in filenames [Super Useful]

-Spaces are important when you type commands in the shell.
+Spaces are important when you type commands in the shell:

     cd ../.. # To go back to the 'shell' directory

+This command lists two files:

+    ls 4fileone 4filetwo

+This command lists one file:

+    ls "4fileone 4filetwo"

+The shell interprets the quotation marks and passes the string "4fileone 4filetwo" to the `ls` program.

+This is how you can refer to a file containing a space.
+Another way is to "escape the space":

+    ls 4fileone\ 4filetwo

+The backslash there tells the shell to interpret the space as part of the string and not as the separator between one argument and another.

+Dealing with spaces is a bit annoying on the command line, which is why most Linux and Unix users tend to avoid spaces in their file names.

+Lastly,

+    ls '4fileone 4filetwo'

+Is similar to `ls "4fileone 4filetwo"`, but has an important difference.
+Try this:

+    ls "$HOME"

+and this:

+    ls '$HOME'

 * * * *
 ## Short Exercise